Hemiptera: Diversity

 Hemiptera is the largest order of hemimetabolous insects (not undergoing complete metamorphosis; though some examples such as male scale insects do undergo a form of complete metamorphosis), containing more than 95,000 named species.
 Other insect orders with more species are all holometabolous, meaning they have a pupal stage and undergo complete metamorphosis.
 The majority of species are terrestrial, including a number of important agricultural pests, but some are found in freshwater habitats.
-These include the water boatmen, backswimmers, pond skaters, and giant water bugs.
+These are usually members of the Nepomorpha and Gerromorpha infraorders, including water boatmen, backswimmers, pond skaters, velvet water bugs, and giant water bugs.
+Some terrestrial groups are also found near water, such as shore bugs and toad bugs.

 Taxonomy and phylogeny

 Hemiptera belong to the insect superorder Paraneoptera, which includes lice (Psocodea), thrips (Thysanoptera), and the true bugs of Hemiptera.
 Within Paraneoptera, Hemiptera is most closely related to the sister clade Thysanoptera.